London Heathrow Terminal 5

 There are no fax services available in Heathrow Terminal 5, but you may be able to find one in a British Airways lounge.

-There is no post office at Heathrow Terminal 5 but the nearest one is at Terminal 3 in the departures building before security, and it is open every day.
-You’ll find a few post boxes before and after security should you need to send anything from the airport.
+You'll find the post office at WHSmith, Landside Departures that is next to the South Wing.
+You'll also find a few post boxes before and after security should you need to send anything from the airport.
 Be aware that post may be inspected by HM Customs, and you are unable to send parcels.
 If you need to charge your mobile phone, laptop or tablet, there are Free Power Poles located before and after passport control.
 You can plug your devices into these using either a plug or a USB charger.

 Toilets, Showers and Baby Changing